VivaaindreanNg/CMCS-Temporal-Action-Localization/README.md

 For ActivityNet, predictions are saved in `output/predictions` and final performances can be obtained via the dataset evaluation API.

 #### Settings
 This experiment is evaluated on UCF-Crime with I3D features.
-Experiment settings and their auguments are listed as following.
+Experiment settings and their arguments are listed as following.

 |           config-file          | train-subset-name | test-subset-name |
 |:------------------------------:|:-----------------:|:----------------:|